fluese/layerMapping/README.md

 15. Extract layers across cortical sheet and map on surface (right hemisphere)

 ## Installation instructions
-Things needed to be installed and added to PATH:
+Things needed to be installed:
-1. MATLAB scripts added to path (weightedAverage and biasCorrection)
+1. Working MATLAB installation
-2. SPM installation
+2. Working SPM installation
-3. ANTs installation (probably can be done with Python entirely using ANTsPy)
+3. MATLAB scripts (weightedAverage and biasCorrection) added to Path

 You need to change the path to the tissue probability model for the bias field correction method.
 This needs to be done in ./biasCorrection/preproc_sensemap.m on line 19

 ## Brief instructions for use
-1. For detailed description cf. surfaceMapping_hiresSlab.py
+1. For detailed description cf. surfaceMapping.py
 2. Data needs be formated according to BIDS
-3. Paths, files, and flags need to be changed at the beginning of the Python script
+3. Paths, files, and flags need to be changed at the beginning of the Python script in the "set parameters" section

 ## Things to do
-1. Make use of ANTsPy (instead of ANTs)
+1. Get rid of MATLAB dependencies
-2. Get rid of MATLAB dependencies
+2. Specify files, paths, and flag from outside this script